LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 Embed math equations using reStructuredText's default directive (.. math::) and role (:math:`...`).

-A slide without an explicit title can be created by explicitly creating an empty title.
+A slide without a title can be created by explicitly creating an empty title.

 Example